 - Family members with hemochromatosis

-- Men: onset between 30-50 years old (hemochromatosis affects men five times more frequently than women)
+- Being male—hemochromatosis affects men five times more frequently than women

 - Western or Northern European ancestry